msameer234/msameer234.github.io/_posts/2019-10-09-HackTheBox-SwagShop-Walkthrough.md

 ENUMERATION<br />
 +================+

- Wibsite hosted on port 80/http --- SwagShop -- Shoping Site<br />
+ Website hosted on port 80/http --- SwagShop -- Shoping Site<br />
 	Using Magento CMS --- found it by wappalyzer.<br />
 	<br />
 	Found RCE of Magento: <br />